 Hokanson graduated summa cum laude from George Mason University with a bachelor of arts in communication.
 While at Mason she was a three-year starter and team captain from 2012-14.
 She was named Second Team All-Atlantic 10 and All-Academic in 2013, as well as being an NSCAA Scholar-Athlete.
 Hokanson finished in the top 10 all-time in saves, save percentage, goals-against average and shutouts for the Patriots.
 She was also a three-time Provost Scholar-Athlete.

-She earned her United States Soccer Federation (USSF) “D” License and an Advanced National Diploma from the NSCAA in 2016.
+She earned her United States Soccer Federation (USSF) "D" License and an Advanced National Diploma from the NSCAA in 2016.
+Hokanson graduated with her master's degree from Georgetown's Sports Industry Management program in 2017.